Generic Name: iothalamate meglumine

 Conray may be injected either centrally, into the superior or inferior vena cava, or peripherally into an appropriate arm vein.
 For central injections, catheters may be introduced at the antecubital fossa into either the basilic or cephalic vein or at the leg into the femoral vein and advanced to the distal segment of the corresponding vena cava.
 For peripheral injections, the catheter is introduced at the antecubital fossa into the appropriate size arm vein.
 In order to reduce the potential for extravasation during peripheral injection, a catheter of approximately 20 cm in length should be employed.

 Central catheter injections are usually made with a power injector with an injection rate of between 10 and 30 mL/second.
 When making peripheral injections, rates of 12 to 20 mL/second should be used, depending on the size of the vein.
-Also, since contrast medium may remain in the arm vein for an extended period following injection, it may be advisable to flush the vein, immediately following injection with an appropriate volume (20-25 mL) of 5% Dextrose in water or normal saline.
+Also, since contrast medium may remain in the arm vein for an extended period following injection, it may be advisable to flush the vein, immediately following injection with an appropriate volume (20 to 25 mL) of 5% Dextrose in water or normal saline.

 ARTERIAL DIGITAL SUBTRACTION ANGIOGRAPHY